GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 minutes

 ### How to trigger
-Enter identity verification, and select hybrid handoff ('Use your phone to take photos').
+Enter identity verification, and select Hybrid Handoff ('Use your phone to take photos').
 Click the `Back` link at the bottom of the next screen (Link Sent) and return to 'How would you like to add your ID?'.
 Click 'Send Link' again.
 Repeat until you become rate limited.
 ### UI effects
-The user will be presented with a flash error message every time they attempt to enter hybrid handoff.
+The user will be presented with a flash error message every time they attempt to enter Hybrid Handoff.

 ![Rate Limited Hybrid Handoff]({{site.baseurl}}/images/hybrid-handoff-limited.png)

-## Document capture rate limiter
+## Document Capture rate limiter
 ### Description
 This is the rate limit for the user's attempts to upload their ID documents from either their computer or phone.
 It is referred to in